humphs078/pands-project/README.md

 The script is run from the command line with the command *python analysis.py*.

-There is no output to the command line.
+A series of updates are outputted as the script executes.
+The purpose of this is to indicate to the user that the script is executing.

 The script generates a number of tables and graphs, listed [here](#output-files), that are used to analyse the data set.

-### The script:
+### The Python script:
 + Reads in the Iris Data Set CSV from a URL
 + Creates a folder to save the output of the script in the user's home directory.
 This works independently of operating system